dvorka/mindforger/CONTRIBUTING.md

 * Use `{}` with constructor having 0/1 parameter, () otherwise.
 * `CamelCase` class names (no underscores).
 * Lines to have at most 88 columns.
+* 4 spaces indentation.
+* Python's black like formatting.
-* See `/lib/src` source code for as code style reference.
+* Use `/lib/src` source code as code style reference.

 Example of class `{}` style: